Updated March 20, 2023

 - Decision Trees

 - K- Nearest Neighbors

-It’s a Bayes’ theorem-based algorithm, one of the statistical classifications and requires few amounts of training data to estimate the parameters also known as probabilistic classifiers.
-It is considered to be the fastest classifier, highly scalable and handles both discrete and continuous data.
-This algorithm used to make a prediction in real-time.
+It’s a Bayes’ theorem-based algorithm, one of the statistical classifications, and requires few amounts of training data to estimate the parameters, also known as probabilistic classifiers.
+It is considered to be the fastest classifier, highly scalable, and handles both discrete and continuous data.
+In addition, this algorithm is used to make a prediction in real-time.
 There are different types of naive classifier, Multinomial Naïve Bayes, Bernoulli Naïve Bayes, Gaussian naive.